Massage School Faculty

 Keith Vencill, BS, LMT, MTI has been in private practice since 2003.
 He is an instructor of advanced classes at Lauterstein-Conway Massage School in Austin, since 2004.
 He teaches several workshops each year including three in Arizona in 2008.
 Keith has delivered massage in a variety of settings- the Hilton Austin downtown, Dell fitness center, a chiropractic office, the Texas Renaissance Festival, and the University of Texas men’s basketball, baseball and football training rooms.
 He is also involved with the Community Living Assistance and Support Services program through the Texas Department of Aging and Disability Services, working with persons with disabilities.

 Brenda Young, Licensed Massage Therapist, Instructor, and Certified Coach, began her massage therapy practice in 1989.
 She has 23 years experience in the field of alternative medicine and massage.
 With a bachelor’s degree in Business Management, and a minor in Biology, she grew her private practice while working in doctor’s offices, pain clinics, health and fitness institutes, spas, as well as in partnerships, establishing herself as a successful therapist in her field.
 Brenda has a passion for understanding how the body works, and loves sharing what she’s learned with others.
-She enjoys teaching classes on a variety of health topics, and the Career Counselor as well as the primary teacher of the business curriculum at TLC.
+She enjoys teaching classes on a variety of health topics, and is the Career Counselor as well as the primary teacher of the business curriculum at TLC.